browserengineering/book/book/accessibility.md

 model exposed to the OS APIs is platform-specific.]

 This probably sounds a lot like HTML---and it is quite similar!
-But, just like the HTML tree does not exactly match the layout tree, there's not an exact match with this tree either.
+But, just as the HTML tree does not exactly match the layout tree, there's not an exact match with this tree either.
 For example, some HTML elements (like `<div>`) group content for styling that is meaningless to screen reader users.
 Alternatively, some HTML elements